szczotlab/nociceptive_pathways_revealed_by_activity_labeling/README.md

 <br>Code used for data analysis

 ## Description
-Python notebooks were used to pre-process and analyze scRNAseq data.<br><br>
+Python notebooks were used to pre-process and analyze the scRNAseq data.<br><br>
 Matlab code was used to preview the analyzed data.

 ## Contributors